Power Flow

 The function returns an instance of the ACPowerFlow type, which includes the following fields:

-• method: contains the bus complex voltages and indices.
+• method: The bus complex voltages and indices.

 Example